 “Like humans, animals are capable of suffering and have interests in leading their own lives; therefore, they are not ours to use – for food, clothing, entertainment, experimentation or any other reason.
 PETA and our affiliates around the world educate policymakers and the public about cruelty to animals and promote an understanding of the right of all animals to be treated with respect.”

 Having read this you will not be surprised to learn that PETA are no fans of fishing.
-Indeed, PETA have gone to great lengths to attempt to raise awareness of the perceived cruelty of fishing.
+Indeed, PETA have gone to great lengths to attempt to raise awareness of the perceived cruelty they claim is dealt out by people going fishing.
 PETA therefore campaign against angling and have launched a number of initiatives and campaigns which are designed to turn the general public against fishing and achieve their ultimate aim of having angling banned.
 Actions taken by PETA include:

 - Running a campaign (presumably tongue in cheek) to have fish re-branded as ‘sea kittens’ to make the public more receptive to banning fishing.
 (Fishing would correspondingly be renamed ‘sea kitten hunting’).

 - Produced (photoshopped) posters of dogs with fishing hooks in their mouths with the text reading: ‘If you wouldn’t do this to a dog, why do it to a fish?’

 - In 2010 PETA arranged for two attractive young women to dress as “topless mermaids” in Nottingham’s Old Market Square holding signs reading ‘Fishing Hurts.’
 Two other PETA activists handed out leaflets explaining how cruel angling was to the crowd that had gathered.